2011 University of Cambridge Chancellor election: Background

-Precedent and electorate
+Electorate and voting

-The 2011 election for Chancellorship was the first time the post had been contested since 1950, and the first actively fought contest since 1847.

 The electorate consisted of the Senate: all members of the University holding a higher degree from Cambridge.
-In effect, this meant that every Cambridge graduate holding a degree other than a bachelor's degree (save the BD) had a vote.
+In effect, this meant that every Cambridge graduate holding a degree other than a bachelor's degree, barring the BD, was able to vote.
 Cambridge offers an upgrade of a BA to an MA six years and one term after undergraduates matriculate, so usually around three and a half years after they first graduate.
 Additionally, MA degrees are given to some members of staff, to make them a senior member of the university.
 In addition, all members of the Regent House were also entitled to vote as they are automatically members of the Senate, even if they have no previous Cambridge degree; this included most post-doctoral research staff who were also members of a faculty and also fellows of the colleges who do not hold a Cambridge degree.

-Votes were cast in person at the Senate House in Cambridge on two polling days.

-Although not required to wear full academic dress to vote, voters were required to wear the appropriate gown and the university provided gowns, without charge, to voters who did not have them.
-By contrast, the University of Oxford dispensed entirely with such dress requirements for its Chancellor election in 2003.
+Although not required to wear full academic dress to vote, voters were required to wear the appropriate gown and the university provided gowns free of charge to voters who did not have them.
+By contrast, the University of Oxford dispensed entirely with such dress requirements for its chancellor election in 2003.

-The election was the first election for a Cambridge Chancellor to use the single transferable vote system.
+The election was the first for a Cambridge chancellor to use the single transferable vote system.

 According to the regulations, one of the candidates is nominated by the university's Nomination Board, and anyone else (whether a member of the University or not) can stand as a candidate if nominated by at least fifty senior members of the University holding higher degrees.
 Beyond the fifty or more nominators, there are no other requirements for candidates.